South Irving Street from 6th Street South to 7th Street South, in the Arlington Heights neighborhood

 The process has included the following, to date:

-- Scored and ranked potential project location list - finalized in June 2019
+- June 2019 - Scored and ranked potential project location list finalized

 Preliminary project work estimates this project will cost approximately $572,000 to implement.
 The NCS program is funded through the County’s Capital Improvement Plan and received funds in 2017 and 2019, which will be used to fund this project.